 2. Delaware Water Gap National Recreation Area and Bushkill Falls Fall Foliage

-Running through the heart of Delaware Water Gap National Recreation Area (DWGNRA), the Delaware River winds between mountains blazing with russet and golden hues at this time of year, offering incredible foliage vistas from the water, from hiking trails high on the cliffs above, or deep in the forests, framing mighty waterfalls.
-Discover the two tallest cascades in Pennsylvania, Raymondskill Falls and Dingmans Falls, on the northern end of the recreation area.
-Plan a visit to Bushkill Falls, located just outside DWGNRA, to see eight beautiful waterfalls spread across 300 acres.
+Running through the heart of Delaware Water Gap National Recreation Area (DWGNRA), the Delaware River winds between mountains blazing with russet and golden hues at this time of year, offering incredible fall foliage Delaware Water Gap vistas from the water, from hiking trails high on the cliffs above, or deep in the forests, framing mighty waterfalls.
+Discover the tallest cascades in Pennsylvania, Raymondskill Falls, on the northern end of the recreation area.
+Plan a visit to see the Bushkill Falls fall foliage framing eight beautiful waterfalls spread across 300 acres just outside of DWGNRA.

 Delaware Water Gap National Recreation Area